Duty of Care by Definition

 Much more than providing necessary employee benefits and insurance, Duty of Care in the context of the modern workplace encompasses the protection of an employee’s health, safety, security and wellbeing.
 Whether on a remote site, at the office, on business travel, on an international assignment or working from home, the Duty of Care obligations remain and the absence of reasonable measures to prevent incidents may undermine an employee’s health and security and compromise the organisation’s performance.

-Legal ramifications have historically accounted for the primary concern of overlooking Duty of Care responsibilities.
-In a broader sense, the lack of demonstration to protect employees has also resulted in reputational damage, loss of productivity, increased employee turnover as well as overall cost.
+Legal ramifications have historically motivated the concern of overlooking Duty of Care responsibilities.
+The lack of action to protect employees has can result in reputational damage, loss of productivity, increased employee turnover as well as overall cost.

-As negligent cases take over the headlines of global news networks, the awareness of Duty of Care has been made apparent on a global scale.
-The COVID-19 pandemic played an important part in this heightened awareness, especially from the viewpoint of employees.
+As negligent cases emerge in headlines of global news networks, the awareness of Duty of Care has increased on a global scale.
+The pandemic played an important part in this heightened awareness, especially from the viewpoint of employees.
 Growing concerns and expectations from employees have been brought to the fore, requesting more from their employers when it comes to proactively protecting their health, safety, security and wellbeing.
-Organisations seen to not open dialogue to their employees’ needs have also faced public repercussions.
+Organisations seen to not have open dialogue with their employees’ needs have also faced public repercussions.

 As an organisation that employs a workforce operating in varying environments, demonstrating your Duty of Care responsibilities should be at the core of your corporate policies.

-Although the legal specifications may vary based on location, size and industry, our experts have outlined the critical responsibilities employers need to consider in 2023:
+Although the legal specifications may vary based on location, size and industry, our experts have outlined the critical responsibilities employers need to consider:

 - Taking ownership of the concept of Duty of Care: A solid understanding of the theory around Duty of Care is essential.
 Nevertheless, for an effective and viable implementation within one’s organisation, the latter must take ownership of the concept of Duty of Care.
 To do so, they must consider their organisation’s specificities for a bespoke application.
 These will help determine the scope of Duty of Care.

-- Determine the demographics covered: While it may be obvious for many to cover all employees, question whether interns, contractors, digital nomads are fully covered and integrated in your policies.
+- Determine the demographics covered: While it may be seem obvious to cover all employees, question whether interns, contractors or digital nomads are fully covered and integrated in your policies.